 According to a

 Dehydroepiandrosterone (DHEA) is a hormone that occurs in the body, and people can purchase it as a testosterone supplement.
-However, an article in the American Journal of Men’s Health suggests there was little evidence for its effectiveness.
+However, a 2016 article suggests there was little evidence for its effectiveness.

-As a person gets older their testosterone levels decrease, which can lead to the following:
+As a person gets older, their testosterone levels decrease, which can lead to the following: